AllenJue/Server/README.md

 Regarding Security:
 I understand that SHA256 is more secure, and it is not the best practice to store the passwords in an easily accessible location.
-* create a database to hold the passwords
+* create a database to hold the passwords (COMPLETED)
 * add a middle layer of authentication before reaching the servers
 * use a different hashing algorithm